woongdam777/woongdam777.github.io/_posts/2023-12-02-welcome-to-jekyll.markdown

 end
 print_hi('Tom')
 #=> prints 'Hi, Tom' to STDOUT.

-여기다 코드 쓰면 되나보네?
-코드노트?

 {% endhighlight %}

 Check out the [Jekyll docs][jekyll-docs] for more info on how to get the most out of Jekyll.
 File all bugs/feature requests at [Jekyll’s GitHub repo][jekyll-gh].
-If you have questions, you can ask them on [Jekyll Talk][jekyll-talk] 네이버 주소 입력 [Naver][naver-na].
+If you have questions, you can ask them on [Jekyll Talk][jekyll-talk].

 [jekyll-docs]: https://jekyllrb.com/docs/home
 [jekyll-gh]:   https://github.com/jekyll/jekyll
 [jekyll-talk]: https://talk.jekyllrb.com/
-[naver-na]: https:www.naver.com